 To view our Catchment Area, please click here

 We hold numerous Open events, some just for families and some with your children,

 To arrange a visit to the school, please contact the school office via email at firstname.lastname@example.org

 Should your child secure a place at the school, we work closely with the preschools, playgroups and nurseries in the local area to learn more about your child to enable them to get the best start possible to our school.
 Families will be then invited to attend pre-transition sessions in the Summer Term before your child starts full time education in our Reception Year in the following Autumn Term.

 First Time Admissions

-In Leicestershire primary and infant schools offer a school place for a child of four years of age from the autumn term following their fourth birthday.
-However, statutory school age is from the first term after your child’s fifth birthday.
+Children are offered a school place from four years of age, the autumn term following their fourth birthday.
+However, statutory school age is from the first term following their fifth birthday.

 This means that:

 - A child turning 5yrs in the autumn term must start school no later than the start of the Spring term.